AnthonySteele/anthonysteele.github.io/TypeSystems.md

 > "I think Java and C# have done a reasonable job at hovering near the balance point. ...
 So, a little type safety, like a little salt, is a good thing.
 Too much, on the other hand, can have unfortunate consequences."
 - [Robert C Martin](http://blog.cleancoder.com/uncle-bob/2017/01/13/TypesAndTests.html)

-The C# type system is good but not perfect.
-I'd like to discuss some of the ways that I feel it comes up short.
+As far as type safety goes, I'd like to lean as far in that direction as the expressiveness of the type system allows.
+I'd prefer more expressiveness over less safety.

 C#'s paradigm is of a primarily object-oriented, garbage collected language with extensive runtime metadata and a portable bytecode.
-I'm not going to venture out of that today, as even without changing this basic paradigm things could be different.
+I'm not going to venture out of that today, as even without changing this basic paradigm things could be tweaked.
+I'd like to discuss some of the ways that this is noticeable in regular use.

 The design of the C# type system, compiler and class library is a product of the best thinking and tradeoffs of a point in time, but times move on.
-C# 1.0 caome out in January 2002, and things got interesting with C# 2.0 and generics in November 2005.
+C# 1.0 came out in January 2002, and things got interesting with C# 2.0 and generics in November 2005.

 It has been improved over time, but there are limitations to the technique of improving a system by adding to it but not removing.
 All programming languages accumulate [cruft](https://en.wikipedia.org/wiki/Cruft).
 IMHO the evolution of C# has been relatively well-managed, but this just makes the process slower.